Nivetha-1718/portfolio-simple-website/README.md

   # portfolio-simple-website
-Here's a more concise description that focuses on the two pages of your portfolio website:

----

   # My Portfolio Website

-This is a simple portfolio website that I created using HTML and basic CSS.
-It consists of two main pages:
+  Welcome to my portfolio website!
+This project is a simple two-page site that includes a homepage and a contact page.It was created using HTML and basic CSS to provide a clean and straightforward user experience.

+  ## Pages

   - **Home Page**: An introduction to who I am, featuring my background, skills, and interests.
   - **Contact Page**: A straightforward way for visitors to reach out to me, including my email and social media links.

-This project highlights my foundational web development skills and my attention to clean, minimalistic design.

-Feel free to explore, and I welcome any feedback!
+  ## Technologies Used

+  - HTML
+  - CSS

+  ## How to View

+  You can access my portfolio website by visiting [Link] Feel to explore the content and get in touch!

+  ## Contributing

+  If you'd like to contribute or suggest improvements, please feel free to open an issue or create a pull request.
+Your feedback is greatly appreciated.

+  Thank you for visiting my portfolio website!

 ---